phianova/todoapp-fatfish/README.md

 ### Code linting
 I used ESLint - I think it makes sense for everyone across an organisation to use the same formatter/linter, regardless what that might be.
 I installed the TypeScript extensions to ensure the linter checked for type safety.

+## The assessment task is below for reference.
 *Assessment Brief:*
 *Our tech stack is as follows:*
 *● Core*